 11. Log Out!

 The last step that facilitates better privacy goes back to the basics.
-It simply advises everyone to always log out of their accounts.
-This means logging out from every app on their phone and all programs on their computers, especially when traveling.
+It merely advises everyone to always log out of their accounts.
+Doing so means logging out from every app on their phone and all programs on their computers, especially when traveling.

 Although it may seem excessive, taking this action will save one’s information if they get their hardware stolen.
 For example, a stolen phone where all accounts are already available will be much easier for a hacker to break into.